Electric Current Control of Helimagnetic Chirality from a Multidomain State in the Helimagnet MnAu$_2$

-Then, we examine the influence of electric-current application on the multidomain and $\pm$Chiral states.
-For this purpose, we repeatedly performed a sequence consisting of an electric current pulse application with a duration of 1 second and a subsequent $\rho^{2\omega}$ measurement, while varying the pulsed-current value.
+Then, we examine the influence of electric current application on the multidomain and $\pm$Chiral states.
+For this purpose, we repeatedly performed a sequence consisting of an electric current pulse application with a duration of 1 s followed by temperature stabilization and a subsequent $\rho^{2\omega}$ measurement, while varying the pulsed-current value.
+We also use the same current source to generate the current pulses as in the second-harmonic resistance measurements.
 In Fig. 2(a), the pulsed electric current was initially decreased from 0 A/m$^2$ to $-22\times 10^9$ A/m$^2$ at 0.1 T. It was then increased to $+22\times 10^9$ A/m$^2$, and subsequently decreased back to $-22\times 10^9$ A/m$^2$.
-While $\rho^{2\omega}$ for $\pm$Chiral states remains almost unchanged, $\rho^{2\omega}$ for the multidomain state exhibits a sudden increase as the electric current is decreased initially from 0 A/m$^2$ to $-16\times 10^9$ A/m$^2$, coinciding with $\rho^{2\omega}$ of $-$Chiral state.
+While $\rho^{2\omega}$ for $\pm$Chiral states remains almost unchanged, $\rho^{2\omega}$ for the multidomain state exhibits a sudden increase as the electric current is initially decreased from 0 A/m$^2$ to $-16\times 10^9$ A/m$^2$, coinciding with $\rho^{2\omega}$ of $-$Chiral state.
 This indicates that the application of electric current induces a transition to $-$Chiral state.
-Fig. 2(b) shows the result of a similar experiment with the reversed electric current at $+$0.1 T, and Figs. 2(c) and (d) show the experimental results under a negative magnetic field of $-$0.1 T with the original and reversed electric currents, respectively.
-Similar to Fig. 2(a), $\rho^{2\omega}$ for the multidomain state exhibits a sudden change around $\pm16\times 10^9$ A/m$^2$ in Figs. 2(b)-(d) while the sign of the change depends on the directions of the current and magnetic field.
-In Fig. 2(d), $\rho^{2\omega}$ for the multidomain state becomes comparable to that of $-$Chiral state after the sudden change, while it becomes comparable to $+$Chiral state in Figs. 2(b) and (c).
+Figure 2(b) shows the result of a similar experiment with the reversed electric current at $+$0.1 T, and Figs. 2(c) and 2(d) show the experimental results under a negative magnetic field of $-$0.1 T with the original and reversed electric currents, respectively.
+Similar to Fig. 2(a), $\rho^{2\omega}$ for the multidomain state exhibits a sudden change around $\pm16\times 10^9$ A/m$^2$ in Figs. 2(b)-(d), while the sign of the change depends on the directions of the current and magnetic field.
+In Fig. 2(d), $\rho^{2\omega}$ for the multidomain state becomes comparable to that of $-$Chiral state after the sudden change, while it becomes comparable to $+$Chiral state in Figs. 2(b) and 2(c).
 These results indicate that the electric current induces the transition from the multidomain state to a uniform chiral state.
 The selected chirality depends on whether the current and magnetic field are parallel or antiparallel, which is similar to the previously reported chirality control experiments \cite{jiang_chiralitycontrol, masuda_chirality_control_MnAu2}.
 What we found here is that the transition from the multidomain state to a uniform chiral state can be induced even deep within the helimagnetic phase by an accessible magnitude of electric current.
 Since the difference in resistivity between the uniform chiral state and the multidomain state is only 0.15\% at most, the sudden change observed exclusively in the multidomain state cannot be explained by the effect of Joule heating.
-Instead, it should be attributed to the effect of domain wall motion.
+Instead, it should be attributed to the effect of domain-wall motion.